onmyway133/EasyTheme/README.md

 ### Step 1: Create a theme

 Create your theme by conforming to `Theme`, which is just a marker protocol.
 You can declare whatever you like, including nested objects, all depending on your need.
-You can also create many themes as you like
+You can also create as many themes as you like

 ```swift
 struct MyTheme: Theme {